 Kinaki is a unique and intuitive data analysis, reporting and sharing tool.
 It provides a platform for timely and meaningful project monitoring systems for humanitarian, development and social service organizations.

 Kinaki removes technological obstacles to make data collection and analysis easy and efficient; so you spend less time at the computer and more time in communities and implementing projects.

-I used Kinaki with my team in spring 2014 to evaluate a $2,6 million dollars of CIDA funded project in Rwanda for 6080 households.
+I used Kinaki with my team to evaluate a $2.6 million dollar project funded by Global Affairs Canada in Rwanda.
 Having data in one place, easily accessible and understandable, helped us greatly in the preparation phase and served as a valuable basis for further research in the field during the evaluation.
 We used Kinaki also for the baseline and endline surveys comparison analysis.
-Kinaki was very easy to learn and use, served as a professional tool.
+Kinaki was very easy to learn and use, and served as a professional tool.